kubermatic/kubermatic/docs/proposals/improve-addons.md

 - each addon comes in multiple versions
 - each version has
   - template
     - a rendering method.
+All methods will automatically inject [template data](https://docs.kubermatic.com/kubermatic/v2.18/guides/addons/#manifest-templating) into the values.
 Possible methods are (additional methods can easily be added in the future):
       - go-template → same as what we currently offer in addons
       - helm → rendering of helm charts
     - formSpec → Similar to the current formSpec.
 It is important to know that this value overwrites any other value store (e.g. helm's values.yaml):